dann1/one-deploy/test_molecule.md

   prometheus-ha-f4 │ default     │ ansible          │ prometheus-ha │ false   │ false
 ```

-To deploy the ceph-hci environment:
+To deploy the `ceph-hci` environment:

 ```shell
 ~/one-deploy $ molecule converge -s ceph-hci
 ```

-If everything goes well, you should be able to login and examine the environment:
+If everything goes well, you should be able to log in and examine the environment:

 ```shell
 ~/one-deploy $ molecule list -s ceph-hci